 A demon witch from another world comes to conquer.

-Speeding through the underground in a rhythmic clatter, the train nearly drowned out the excited chatter of the costumed passengers.
+Speeding through the underground, the train stroked the rails in a song against the drone of conversation from the costumed passengers.
 I much preferred the clatter to the chatter.
 Normally, I’d be able to see the brick walls of the Ginza line.
-That night was October 31, so the train was packed.
+Tonight was October 31, so the train was packed.
 Their destination was the last stop, Shibuya.
 Young, in fancy getups, and gaudy makeup, they were all in the Halloween mood.

 I seemed to be the only one traveling alone and from an older decade.
 Dressed as a baseball player, I cradled a bat to my chest in that packed train.
 There wasn’t a number or name on the uniform only a D for Detroit just like in those early days.
 Unthinkable now when egotism is rampant and acceptable.
 At times even desired and loved.
 Blame the media?
 To someone like me, it’s all in the nature of the mind.

 Down the stairs and out of the station, I was in front of the famous intersection.
-An uncontrolled flow of color, sphere of voices, and vortex of beer and fried food assaulted my senses.
+Mesmerizing flowing lines of flashing color, a tingling sphere of voices, and a mingle of odors from beer and fried food assaulted my senses.
 What was lacking was the noise of traffic for it had been banned from the area.
 Made you love Halloween, didn’t it?

 Every three hundred years or so, some demon thinks it has what it takes to destroy our world.
 What I’m trying to figure out is why after ten thousand years they don’t know better.
 What abomination will it be next time?

-Not looking for privacy, (these days anyone can speak out loud without attracting attention), I thumbed the number for H.Q.
+Not looking for privacy, (these days anyone can speak out loud without attracting attention), I thumbed the number for Central.

 “Cobb reporting.
 Arrived at focal point.
 All’s well.”